nrdrch/gitler/README.md

 ```
 alias --save gitler="/home/username/path/2/./gitler.sh"
 ```
+### OR
-### To compile the script to binary and make it even more effortless to use, move to the Install-Location of gitler.sh und run:
+To compile the script to binary and make it even more effortless to use, move to the Install-Location of gitler.sh und run:
 ```
 shc -f gitler.sh
 ```